angular-buch/website-articles/blog/2025-10-signal-forms-part2/README.md

 ```

 To perform async validation, we can use the `validateAsync()` function in our schema.
-The `params` property allows us to pick the required data from the field state, represented as a `ChildFieldContext` object.
+The `params` property allows us to pick the required data from the field state, again represented as a `ChildFieldContext` object.
-The `factory` property is a function that creates a resource that actually performs the async operation
+The `factory` property is a function that creates a resource that actually performs the async operation.
-Finally, the `errors` property maps the value of the resource to a validation error, just as we did before with custom synchronous validations.
+Finally, the `errors` function maps the value of the resource to a validation error, just as we did before with custom synchronous validations.

 ```typescript
 import { /* ... */, resource } from '@angular/core';